 We actively monitor our liquidity position (most notably at Genworth Holdings), liquidity generation options and the credit markets given changing market conditions.
 Genworth Holdings' cash management target is to maintain a cash buffer of two times expected annual external debt interest payments.
-Genworth Holdings may move below or above this targeted cash buffer during any given quarter due to the timing of cash outflows and inflows or from future actions.
+Genworth Holdings may move below or above this targeted cash buffer during any given quarter due to the timing of cash outflows and inflows or as a result of planned future actions.
 Management of Genworth Financial continues to evaluate Genworth Holdings' target level of liquidity as circumstances warrant.